 The Master of Arts in Intercultural Studies is also available entirely in the Korean language.
-For more information, contact the School of Intercultural Studies Korean Studies Office at 626-584-5574, by fax at 626-584-5275, or by e-mail at sisks-admissions@fuller.edu.
+For more information, contact the School of Intercultural Studies Korean Studies Office at 626-584-5574, by fax at 626-584-5275, or by e-mail at ksadmissions@fuller.edu.
 Korean-language program applicants are not required to submit a TOEFL or IELTS score for admission to Fuller.
-However, applicants admitted to Fuller in the Winter 2012 quarter or later may be required to take an English-language placement exam.
-Based on the results of this test, applicants may also be required to take the course EL519: English for Ministry in the Fall quarter.
+However, applicants admitted to Fuller will be required to take an English-language placement exam.
+Based on the results of this test, applicants may also be required to take the course EL519 English for Ministry in the Winter quarter.